Tricolour (political party): History

 The party held its founding assembly on 28 September 2019.
 Klaus Jr. was elected new leader of Tricolour.
 He stated that the party would "fight its Marxist and Maoist enemies", and expressed the view that Tricolour was a party for young people, as "Conservatism is Punk for today."
 Tricolour was endorsed by some foreign politicians such as Nigel Farage of the Brexit Party (UK), Petr Bystron of Alternative for Germany, and Viktor Orbán of Fidesz (Hungary).
 Some Czech media outlets have compared Klaus and Tricolour to Dutch politician Thierry Baudet and his Forum for Democracy party.
 The party had registered 10,000 supporters at the time, who are intended to be converted into members of Tricolour.
 The party got its third MP in July 2020 when Tereza Hyťhová (elected for Freedom and Direct Democracy) joined Tricolour.

 In March 2021, Klaus Jr. resigned as leader of the party for personal reasons.
-Zuzana Majerová Zahradníková became acting leader of the party.
+Zuzana Majerová became acting leader of the party.
 The party participated in the 2021 legislative election in an alliance with Svobodní and the Freeholder Party of the Czech Republic, known as Trikolora Svobodní Soukromníci, but failed to meet the 5% voting threshold.
 Soukromníci announced on 7 April 2022 that the party was ending its cooperation with Tricolour.
 Zahradníková and Svobodní leader Libor Vondráček confirmed that the Trikolora Svobodní Soukromníci alliance was no longer in operation.

+In June 2023, the party agreed to a cooperation agreement with Freedom and Direct Democracy for the 2024 European Parliament election in the Czech Republic, as well as 2024 regional and Czech Senate elections.